Strategyproof Peer Selection using Randomization, Partitioning, and Apportionment

+This process leaves us with a share vector of While $\sum \vec{s} = k$ observe that not all the numbers are integers, leaving us the need to apportion the remainders.
+The function \allocshares is explored further in Example~\ref{allocationExample}, but for now, it suffices to know that since the number of agents for each cluster is rounded up or down, from one of the clusters we need to choose 2 agents, and 1 agent from the others.
+The highest probability is given to the event in which cluster 4 is the only one that will select 2 agents, giving us our allocation $\vec{t} = (1,1,1,2)$.
+This allocation vector leads to the selection of the agents $A, C, F, G, H$, which are the top-ranked agent in clusters 1, 2, and 3, and both agents of cluster 4. \end{example}

-We defer our proofs and analysis of the properties of the apportionment method--- function \textsc{AllocationFromShares}---to the next section.
+We defer our proofs and analysis of the properties of the apportionment method--- function \allocshares---to the next section.
 For the analysis of the overall mechanism, it is enough to assume it chooses an allocation of size $k$ from a probability space constructed so that the expected share of each cluster $j$ is $s_{j}$.
-As no agent is treated differently in the mechanism, Exact Dollar Partition is anonymous and satisfies non-imposition. \begin{theorem} Exact Dollar Partition is strategyproof. \end{theorem}
+As no agent is treated differently in the mechanism, \edp is anonymous and satisfies non-imposition.